wences-sanchez/Knowledge-Base/pages/Python Crash Course (highlights).md

 			    print(value)
 		- -
 		- -
 		- A tuple looks just like a list except you use parentheses instead of square brackets.
-Once you define a tuple, you can access individual elements by using each item's index, just as you would for a list. #space
+Once you define a tuple, you can access individual elements by using each item's index, just as you would for a list. #ñspace
 		- -
 		- -
 		- Python has a special syntax for accessing the last element in a list.
-By asking for the item at index -1, Python always returns the last item in the list: #space
+By asking for the item at index -1, Python always returns the last item in the list: #ñspace
 		- -
 		- -
 		- Show in a slice the first three items of the list players. #card